rameshraghupathy/SONiC/doc/smart-switch/password-less-ssh/dpu-password-less-ssh.md

 4. Connect to DPUs using ssh without password
 * ssh admin@169.254.200.1  (no password needed)

-## Trigger using CLI on NPU ##
+## Enable/Disable password less ssh using a CLI on NPU ##
-The sequence flow diagram clearly shown the behavior
+The flow diagram clearly shows the behavior in detail.
-* Extend the “config chassis modules …” CLI and “show chassis modules …” CLIs to solve this purpose
+* Extend the “config chassis modules …” CLI and “show chassis modules …” CLIs to solve this purpose.
 * New CLI on NPU:
   ```
   config chassis modules enable_passwordless_ssh  --username <optional> --password <optional>
   ```
 * When the credentials are not provided through the CLI the credential file on the NPU “/usr/share/sonic/device/<platform>/dpupassword” will be used.
-If this file doesn’t exist then the passwordless_ssh will not be enabled
+If this file also doesn’t exist then the passwordless_ssh will not be enabled.

 * When the credentials are provided there will be two options either to overwrite the existing file or the append to the existing file.
-Then this file will be used for copying the keys the first time
+Then this file will be used for copying the keys the first time.

-* config chassis modules disable_passwordless_ssh  DPUx  is another CLI used the disable the password.
+* config chassis modules disable_passwordless_ssh  DPUx  is another CLI used to disable the password.
 This CLI will wipeout the known hosts file on the specified DPUx

 * config chassis modules disable_passwordless_ssh  all .
 This will wipeout the known hosts file on all DPUs and also remove the credential file.